 Dear Home Ec 101,

-If a recipe calls for vegetable oil, is extra virgin olive oil a suitable replacement or is there a specific reason for vegetable oil?
+If a recipe calls for vegetable oil, is extra virgin olive oil a good substitute or is there a specific reason for vegetable oil?
 Should I stick to olive oil or am I safe to swap it out with any kind of oil I have on hand?

 Slick in Slatesville